HuakunShen/LearnWeb/Notes/BrowserStorage.md

 Data in a `localStorage` object created in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed.

+Note: `localStorage` is accessible only to the same domain (excluding sub-domains).
+So developer won't need to worry about using duplicate `localStorage` key name as other websites.

 ## Session Storage

 [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions)